 Value at Risk

 Enron has performed an entity-wide value at risk analysis of virtually all of Enron's financial assets and liabilities.
 Value at risk incorporates numerous variables that could impact the fair value of Enron’s investments, including commodity prices, interest rates, foreign exchange rates, equity prices and associated volatilities, as well as correlation within and across these variables.
-Enron estimates value at risk commodity, interest rate and foreign exchange exposures using a model based on Monte Carlo simulation of delta/gamma positions which captures a significant portion of the exposure related to option positions.
+Enron estimates value at risk for commodity, interest rate and foreign exchange exposures using a model based on Monte Carlo simulation of delta/gamma positions which captures a significant portion of the exposure related to option positions.
 The value at risk for equity exposure discussed above is based on J.P.
 Morgan’s RiskMetrics™ approach.
-Both value at risk methods utilize aone- day holding period and a 95% confidence level.
+Both value at risk methods utilize a one-day holding period and a 95% confidence level.
 Cross-commodity correlations are used as appropriate.

 The use of value at risk models allows management to aggregate risks across the company, compare risk on a consistent basis and identify the drivers of risk.
 Because of the inherent limitations to value at risk, including the use of delta/gamma approximations to value options, subjectivity in the choice of liquidation period and reliance on historical data to calibrate the models, Enron relies on value at risk as only one component in its risk control process.
 In addition to using value at risk measures, Enron performs regular stress and scenario analyses to estimate the economic impact of sudden market moves on the value of its portfolios.
 The results of the stress testing, along with the professional judgment of experienced business and risk managers, are used to supplement the value at risk methodology and capture additional market-related risks, including volatility, liquidity and event, concentration and correlation risks.